 Time: 2 weeks in a row every six to eight weeks.

 Liturgical music is a very important part of our parish liturgies.
 If you love music, St. Patrick’s Music Ministry invites you to join one of our choirs.
 Singers are not required to read music and no audition is required.
 Most rehearsals are before mass.
 A few additional rehearsals may take place before major festivals.
 There are various choirs at St. Patrick’s led by organ or guitar, as well as a Resurrection choir for funerals.
-A Youth Choir sings at two masses each month and is eager to accept new members.

 Time: Weekly for the mass you customarily attend.
 The Youth choir sings every other week.